wtsi-hgi/python-hgijson/README.md

     * [Python's in-built `json` library](https://docs.python.org/3/library/json.html) will work out the box with its default encoder (`JSONEncode`) and decoder (`JSONDecode`).
     * [demjson](https://github.com/dmeranda/demjson) can encode and decode JSON with added syntax checking.
-    * [ultrajson](https://github.com/esnme/ultrajson) claimed as "ultra fast" JSON encoder and decoder.
+    * [ultrajson](https://github.com/esnme/ultrajson) is claimed as an "ultra fast" JSON encoder and decoder.
-    * [py-yajl](https://github.com/rtyler/py-yajl) yet another "fast" JSON encoder/decoder.
+    * [py-yajl](https://github.com/rtyler/py-yajl) is yet another "fast" JSON encoder/decoder.
 * If you are using class-based Python models but your JSON need not be human readable and you are not concerned with
 interoperability:
     * [jsonpickle](https://github.com/jsonpickle/jsonpickle) will automatically serialize objects.